Tycoon to the rescue as cheaper China floods Vietnam's economy

 Duong’s mall is popular.
 Its first two floors are full and space being prepared on three others is booked.
 He says it’s just a beginning.

 “Vietnamese businesses are dying, we need to do something,” he said.
 “We’re a nation that defeated two superpowers.
-I don’t want this to be a nation of laborers working for others.”
+I don’t want this to be a nation of labourers working for others.”

 Additional reporting by Mai Nguyen and My Pham; Editing by Robert Birsel